atosorigin/bull_sequanaedge_awx/ansible/readme.md

-# BullSequana Edge Ansible Playbooks and Modules
+# BullSequana Edge/SH Ansible Playbooks and Modules

-BullSequana Edge Ansible Playbooks and Modules allows Data Center and IT administrators to use RedHat Ansible or AWX to automate and orchestrate the operations (power, update) of BullSequana Edge.
+BullSequana Edge/SH Ansible Playbooks and Modules allows Data Center and IT administrators to use RedHat Ansible or AWX to automate and orchestrate the operations (power, update) of BullSequana Edge/SH.

 ## Supported Platforms
-BullSequana Edge ORA
+BullSequana Edge/SH

 ## Prerequisites
 Ansible playbooks can be used as is with following prerequisites: